tsanton/terraform-provider-tfepatch/README.md

 ## Release to Terraform cloud

-As a last step prior to fireing off our release we must configure our repo to `choose whether GitHub Actions can create pull requests or submit approving pull requests reviews`; naturally we want this!
+As a last step prior to fireing off our release we must configure our repo to allow `[...] whether GitHub Actions can create pull requests or submit approving pull requests reviews`: we want this!

-When this is in order, commit with a conventional commit message along the line of `feat: init release` and push your code.
-This should trigger the release of your provider.

-The release entails a few steps:
+We're almost ready to commit and generate our first release.
+Note that the release entails a few steps:

-- Use [release-please-actions](https://github.com/google-github-actions/release-please-action) to generate semantic versioned tag based off [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
+- We use [release-please-actions](https://github.com/google-github-actions/release-please-action) to generate semantic versioned tag based off [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
 - Use [goreleaser](https://github.com/goreleaser/goreleaser-action) to create and upload the release assets to your tag
 - Use [this](https://github.com/Tsanton/tfe-provider-release-action) composite action to create a new provider version and to upload your provider binaries.

+Create a commit with a conventional commit message along the line of `feat: init release` and push your code.
+This should trigger the release of your provider.
 While you read up on what each of those actions do individually, rest assured that your provider is being released as we speak.

 ## Authentication for consumption